 - Are guest posts on sites that clearly just publish them all day long?

 - Are guest posts on quality sites well written, and likely to stay online?

 - Are niche edits relevant and in isolation, or are they from a site that has the sole purpose of selling links in a high volume?

 - Does the seller own any of the linking sites?
 Are they willing to sign an agreement that they will stay online?

 - Are the anchor texts natural and similar to top ranking pages, or unlikely to survive future updates?

-In a perfect world, we want lots of dofollow links from high authority websites.
+In a perfect world, we want lots of dofollow links from high authority websites using media platforms like Help a Reporter Out.
 These sites have editorial standards of some kind, and the links are generally within articles.

 Often long established websites have seen many changes over their time.
 If the past owner/s haven’t correctly added 301 redirects within the site, there can be a lot of ‘unclaimed link equity’ up for grabs.